Library Access for People with Disabilities

 Using Library Materials & Computers

 - Our public computers can be adjusted for use by people who have visual disabilities or prefer larger type.
-Ask at the reference desk if you'd like to use the following options: large type keyboard, big-ball mouse, or plug in a flash drive pre-loaded with the free NVDA screen reader to hear text on the computer screen read aloud.
+Ask at the reference desk if you'd like to use the following options: large type keyboard, big-ball mouse, or 'lefty' mouse.
+Screen reading software is a part of the Library website, and the NVDA screen reader can be used on public computers for any website.

 - Closed captioned videos are available to check out.